human-solutions/file-paths/README.md

   a platform-specific format when used.
 - Write config files using paths that work across platforms (as far as possible).
 - AnyPath for general use and specific ones when you need to assure that
-- Provide types distinguishing between Absolute or Relative and Directory or File:
+- Provide types distinguishing between Absolute or Relative and Folderor File:
-    - AnyFile, AbsFile, RelFile
+    - AnyFilePath, AbsoluteFilePath, RelativeFilePath
-    - AnyDir, AbsDir, AbsDir
+    - AnyFolderPath, AbsoluteFolderPath, AbsoluteFolderPath
 - Support for the major operating systems and file systems:
     - Linux & Unix: most file systems.
     - macOS: HFS+, APFS.